OUR PORTFOLIO

 From Prairie to Prominence

 The account of a family that built a magazine and film empire in the 20th century.
-My research revealed what we always hope for in a family history: a forgotten chapter.
+Our research revealed what we always hope for in a family history: a forgotten chapter.
 In their first years in America, family members tried sodbusting on the Plains.
 They met with bitter winters and defeat, but trekked to a young, dynamic city and climbed to success.

 Master Builders